zebrunner/community-edition/docs/config-guide.md

 Installing your GitHub App from the app's settings page.

-  * Go to your GitHub profile > Developer settings > GitHub Apps > Your app name > Install App
+  * Go to your GitHub profile > Developer settings > GitHub Apps > open your recently created app > Install App
   * Select the organization to install the app
   * Select All repositories
   * Clik install